CNelias/SerialDependence.jl/README.md

 # SerialDependence.jl
 When dealing with **categorical data**, things like autocorrelation function are not defined.
-This is what this module is for : computing **categorical serial dependence**.
+This is what this module is for : computing **categorical serial dependences**.
 **Travis**
 :--------:
 [![Build Status](https://travis-ci.com/johncwok/SerialDependence.jl.svg?branch=master)](https://travis-ci.com/johncwok/SerialDependence.jl)